dotnet/EntityFramework.Docs/entity-framework/core/providers/writing-a-provider.md

 > These posts have not been updated since EF Core 1.1 and there have been significant changes since that time.
 [Issue 681](https://github.com/dotnet/EntityFramework.Docs/issues/681) is tracking updates to this documentation.

 The EF Core codebase is open source and contains several database providers that can be used as a reference.
 You can find the source code at <https://github.com/dotnet/efcore>.
 It may also be helpful to look at the code for commonly used third-party providers, such as [Npgsql](https://github.com/npgsql/Npgsql.EntityFrameworkCore.PostgreSQL), [Pomelo MySQL](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql), and [SQL Server Compact](https://github.com/ErikEJ/EntityFramework.SqlServerCompact).
-In particular, these projects are setup to extend from and run functional tests that we publish on NuGet.
+In particular, these projects are set up to extend from and run functional tests that we publish on NuGet.
 This kind of setup is strongly recommended.

 ## Keeping up-to-date with provider changes